-Making a will does not have to be expensive or hard.
+Making a will is not as expensive or difficult as you might think.
 But it is a legal document and must be prepared properly.
-It is best to use a solicitor.
+So it is best to use a solicitor.
 They will be able to help with the wording in the document.
 This ensures all legal processes are followed, as even small mistakes can make a will invalid.
 A solicitor will also make sure your wishes are clear and are carried out exactly as you want.

-This is particularly important if your will is complicated.
+This is particularly important if your will is not straightforward.
 This might be the case if: